 If the kids have separate bedtimes, you can have two different reading times, but it’s also fine for the older ones to read to his younger siblings.
 Even babies can participate—I started reading to my eldest lying on the bed as a baby before putting him down to sleep.

-Schedule activities on your calendar
+Schedule activities on your planner

 This is especially useful for weekend activities, from trips to the museum to birthday parties.
 Even if I wanted to run an errand or take them to the park, I’ll record it on the calendar so I commit to doing it.